-Volvo Cars is developing an electric SUV smaller than the XC40 Recharge, which is given the working title Volvo XC20 by the web media.
-Digital artist Aksyonov Nikita’s renderings of a Volvo ‘C30’ is quite interesting, as it previews a model smaller than the C40.
+Volvo Cars is developing an electric SUV smaller than the XC40 Recharge, given the working title Volvo XC20 by the web media, which may not be the final name as Volvo is pondering over unique titles for its upcoming electric models which are real names and not alphanumerics.
+Digital artist Nicolas Fourny’s rendering of a new small Volvo SUV is quite interesting, as it previews a model smaller than the XC40.

-There aren’t enough takers for a two-door SUV, just ask the convertible and coupe variants of the Range Rover Evoque which were pulled off the market.
-Though just a digital reality, a two-door Volvo XC20 looks very appealing from a design perspective.
-The sleek greenhouse comprising only two glass panels and the sharp kick in the beltline contribute to the sportiness.
+There aren’t enough takers for a two-door SUV.
+Just ask the convertible and coupe variants of the Range Rover Evoque, which were pulled off the market after a brief period.
+Though just a digital reality, a two-door Volvo XC20 looks very appealing to the eyes.
+The sleek greenhouse comprising only two glass panels and the sharp kick in the beltline contributes to the sportiness.

-Hakan Samuelsson, President and CEO, Volvo Car Group, talked about its design on the sidelines of the Volvo C40 Recharge earlier this month, helping form a mental picture.
+Hakan Samuelsson, President and CEO, Volvo Car Group, talked about the design of the upcoming small SUV on the sidelines of the Volvo C40 in March 2021, helping form a mental picture.